 As a close read of the above article indicates, there was a controversy of sorts brewing about the idea of professional players in the league—”Any ball player in the local yards is doing his bit the same as all the others.”

 The Bethlehem Steel League consisted of teams from the six main plants: Bethlehem, Lebanon, Steelton, Wilmington, Fore River, and Sparrows Point.

 In May 1918, the Selective Service Division issues its Work or Fight edict, and so after the season ended in September, players flocked to the industrial leagues.
 George “Babe” Ruth was known as “baseball’s most sensational representative” at the time, and he was just coming off a 4-2 World Series win playing for the Red Sox.
 (This world Series saw low attendance and was held early due to the Work or Fight order.
 It was also the first World Series to feature the Star Spangled Banner, played during the seventh inning stretch.)

-Not long after the World Series, Ruth was paid $1,300 to pitch in a game between two New England industrial teams (far less than the $1,100 received for playing in the six World Series games).
+Not long after the World Series, Ruth was paid $1,300 to pitch in a game between two New England industrial teams (far more than the $1,100 he received for playing in the six World Series games).